mgrman/BlazorWith3d/README.md

 ### Prio 0 (improve generic packages)

-Rest API using memory pack/ json
-- using an interface create a rest api
-  - using auth and from* attributes and respecting them
-- also create a wrapper for the service that checks the attributes when in wasm context e.g. create a shared state on the server side, when serverside rendering you can get it direct, in WASM via HTTP

 Handle warnings in Generator

 publish generator and supporting libraries as nuget

 Add option to generate TS bindings for Direct Interop without MemoryPack

 add requirement that non MemoryPack TS types must be marked as sequential struct layout!